Skip to content

 try:

-except IOError, error:
+except IOError, erreur:

-# read the first line
+# read the 1st line

-# retrieve the smtp, sender, and recipient fields
+# retrieve smtp, sender, recipient fields

 for i in range(3):

-# reading the message to be sent
+# read message to send

 # return